OpenEnergyPlatform/ontology/CONTRIBUTING.md

     git push
     ```
     If your branch does not exist on the remote server yet, git will provide you with instructions, simply follow them
 6. 🍏 Make sure that all automated tests are successful.
 This will be indicated by a green or red icon next to your most recent commit.
+In case an error occured that you don't know how to solve, write a comment in the PR and ask for help from the ontology-expert-team.

 **Review**